reparke/TAC348-Making-Smart-Devices/_assignments/a05_button_timers/a5_button_timers.md

 - Using `millis()` timing, create logic to use the RGB LED to display the active timers every **1 second**
 - When the red timer is active, briefly flash red (you are allowed to use 100 millisecond `delay()` to show each color)
-- When the red timer is active, briefly flash red (you are allowed to use 100 millisecond `delay()` to show each color)
+- When the blue timer is active, briefly flash blue (you are allowed to use 100 millisecond `delay()` to show each color)

 #### Testing Stage 5